-How to check if your child’s teacher or therapist is qualified.
+How to Find Out if a teacher or therapist is certified.

 “How do I check if a teacher or therapist is qualified?”